Pyogenics/tanki-prop-libraries/README.md

 # tanki-prop-libraries
-Prop libraries from tanki online
+Prop libraries from tanki online.

+# Status
+Currently unorganised, will clean up and organise based off of propyls later.